belskikh/belskikh.github.io/index.md

 Hello and welcome to this blog!

-Here I post summaries to various papers on Deep Learning, which I write for myself after reading it.
+Here I post summaries to various papers on Deep Learning.